 - Poo bags

-The estimated monthly costs for the above items are:
+The estimated minimum monthly costs for the above items are:

 How we worked out the costs

-The costs above are the basic minimum costs to meet a dog’s five welfare needs and you could spend much more over the course of a dog’s lifetime, especially if they need ongoing vet care for an illness or accident.
+The costs above are the basic minimum costs to meet a dog’s 5 Welfare Needs - you could spend much more over the course of a dog’s lifetime, especially if they have expensive tastes or need ongoing vet care for an illness or accident.

 Here’s how we worked out the estimated minimum lifetime cost of owning a dog:

-- First, we looked up prices for the items listed in the bullet points under the getting started section above to work out the estimated cost of getting started with a small, medium or large breed of dog, rounded to the nearest £5.
+- First, we looked up prices for the items listed in the bullet points under the getting started section above to work out the estimated set up costs of a small, medium or large breed of dog.

-- For ongoing costs, we worked out the monthly ongoing cost of caring for a small, medium or large breed dog based on regularly buying the items listed above under monthly care, rounded to the nearest £5.
+- For ongoing costs, we worked out the monthly ongoing cost of caring for a small, medium or large breed dog based on regularly buying the items listed above under monthly care.

 - We multiplied the monthly cost by 12 to get an annual cost.